The page has been translated by Gen AI.

 TPG_State : Active/Optimized , TPG_Id: 1001, : 26

 Code block.
-Multipath I/O Disk list and path verification
+Check Multipath I/O Disk list and path

-Block Storage(BM) service can view and edit the full resource list and detailed information.
-Block Storage(BM) Detail page consists of Detail Information, Snapshot List, Replication, Operation History tabs.
+Block Storage(BM) service allows you to view and edit the full resource list and detailed information.
+Block Storage(BM) Details page consists of Details, Snapshot List, Replication, Operation History tabs.

-2. Click the Block Storage(BM) menu on the Service Home page.
+2. On the Service Home page, click the Block Storage(BM) menu.
 You will be taken to the Block Storage(BM) List page.

 • Block Storage(BM) Details page displays status information and additional feature information, and consists of Details, Snapshot List, Replication, Tags, Operation History tabs.